SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 # Exercise 3 - Implementing Extension Scenario 1: Functions

-In this exercise you will implement the first extension scenario as mentioned in Getting Started.
+In this exercise you will implement the first extension scenario for JonDoe electronics, namely a Function for caching orders and a Function for retrieving orders.

-# Exercise 3.1 - Deploy the Redis cache
+# Exercise 3.1 - Deploy a Redis Cache

-As a first step, you will deploy the Redis cache in your Kyma runtime.
+As a first step, let's start with deploying a Redis cache in the Kyma runtime.

-1. Copy the deployment file below and store it in a file called `redis-deployment.yaml` in your computer.
+1. Copy the code below and store it in a file called `redis-deployment.yaml` in your computer.

 **_redis-deployment.yaml_**